Romney will vote to convict Trump for 'appalling abuse' of trust

 WASHINGTON (Reuters) - Republican U.S. Senator Mitt Romney on Wednesday issued a scathing criticism of Donald Trump as he broke with his party and said he would vote to convict the U.S. president for abuse of power in his impeachment trial.

-With the Republican-controlled Senate nearing a vote that almost certainly will lead to Trump’s acquittal, Romney is the only Republican in the chamber to advocate removing him from power for pressuring Ukraine to investigate former Vice President Joe Biden, who is seeking the Democratic nomination to face Trump in the Nov.
+With the Republican-controlled Senate nearing a vote that almost certainly will lead to Trump’s acquittal, Romney so far is the only Republican in the chamber to advocate removing him from power for pressuring Ukraine to investigate former Vice President Joe Biden, who is seeking the Democratic nomination to face Trump in the Nov.
 3 election.

 “Corrupting an election to keep one’s self in office is perhaps the most abusive and destructive violation of one’s oath of office that I can imagine,” Romney said in a speech on the Senate floor.

-Romney, a moderate who represents Utah in the Senate, had sided with Democrats in calling for more witness testimony in Trump’s impeachment trial, a move Republicans blocked.
+Romney - a moderate who represents Utah in the Senate and unsuccessfully challenged Democratic President Barack Obama as the Republican Party’s nominee in 2012 - had sided with Democrats in calling for more witness testimony in Trump’s impeachment trial, a move Republicans blocked.

+The senator’s speech was answered with a swift rebuke from Trump’s son, Donald Trump Jr., who tweeted: “Mitt Romney is forever bitter that he will never be POTUS.
+He was too weak to beat the Democrats then so he’s joining them now.
+He’s now officially a member of the resistance & should be expelled from the @GOP.”
+POTUS is an acronym for president of the United States.

+Ryan Williams, who was a campaign aide to Romney during his presidential campaign, predicted that the senator’s decision will anger many in the Republican Party and was motivated by his personal beliefs.

+“But I think he understands the consequences and made the decision that he felt right,” Williams said.

-While he is merely a freshman in the Senate, Romney arrived in 2019 as an elder statesman, having served previously as the governor of Massachusetts and in 2012 as the Republican Party’s unsuccessful presidential nominee.
+While he is merely a freshman in the Senate, Romney arrived in 2019 as an elder statesman, having run for president after serving as governor of Massachusetts.

 Many Democrats, and some Republicans, had hoped that Romney might spearhead a drive for a Senate conviction of Trump.
-Instead, Romney repeatedly said he would quietly weigh the evidence before deciding how he would vote at the end of the trial.
+Instead, Romney repeatedly told reporters he would quietly weigh the evidence before deciding how he would vote at the end of the trial.

 At the start of his floor speech, Romney had to pause as he appeared to be choking back tears when he noted that as a Mormon, “I am profoundly religious.
 My faith is at the heart of who I am.”